The Journey to ISO27001 Certification

-Most SME organisations will take between 9 and 12 months from project inception to the completion of certification activities.
+Most organisations will typically take between 9-12 months from project inception to the completion of certification activities.
 This is only a guide however.
-It will vary depending on the complexity of the business, the number of employees and the amount of resource that has been assigned to complete the project.
+It will vary depending on the complexity of the business, the number of employees and the amount of resources and time that has been assigned to complete the project.

 Eight Steps to ISO27001 Certification